LIQUOR LICENSING > ENTERTAINMENT VENUE LICENCE

 - In the licensed premises for consumption on the licensed premises at a time when live entertainment is provided on the licensed premises during the times outlined in this page.

-- At any time in a designated dining area to a diner for consumption in that area with or ancillary to a meal provided by the licensee in that area.
+- At any time to a diner for consumption with or ancillary to a meal provided by the licensee.

 Live entertainment is defined in the Act as: